-Famous for its northern location, abundant snowfall, and isolated yet vast forests and unique waterfront communities, Alaska is the perfect destination for a white Christmas vacation, and the state also offers a number of great events and festivals for the holiday season to put you and your family in the Christmas spirit.
+Famous for its abundant snowfall, isolated yet vast forests, and unique waterfront communities in the Pacific Northwest, Alaska is the perfect destination for a white Christmas vacation.
+During the months of November and December, cities across the state offer a number of great events and festivals for the holiday season to put you and your family in the Christmas spirit.

 Visitors and residents alike can enjoy expansive holiday markets in the cities' centers—complete with arts, crafts, local foods, and holiday gifts for purchase—celebrate the magic of Christmas lighting ceremonies across the state, or take in the sights of this massive winter wonderland from the warmth and safety of a holiday train as it cuts through the snow-covered landscape of Alaska.

-Visit Santa and ride the Santa Train at Tanana Valley Railroad Museum in Fairbanks' Pioneer Park or sit back and relax in the warmth and comfort of the C.W.
-Davis Concert Hall for the Design Alaska Holiday Concert, which takes place once a year (Dec.
-3 this year) and features holiday favorites performed by the Fairbanks Symphony Orchestra, the Fairbanks Symphony Chorus, and the Northland Youth Choir.
+In the city of Fairbanks, Alaska, you can celebrate the holiday season starting on Friday after Thanksgiving this year.
+Visit Santa and ride the Santa Train at Tanana Valley Railroad Museum in Fairbanks' Pioneer Park on November 24 or sit back and relax in the warmth and comfort of the C.W.
+Davis Concert Hall for the Design Alaska Holiday Concert, which takes place on December 2 and features holiday favorites performed by the Fairbanks Symphony Orchestra, the Fairbanks Symphony Chorus, and the Northland Youth Choir.